-We understand that information about you, your health and your family is personal and sensitive in nature.
+We know that information about you, your health and your family is personal and sensitive in nature.
 Children's Hospital Colorado is committed to protecting the privacy of this information, as well as protecting the rights of our patients and their families.
 Below, we've outlined the hospital policies and procedures all Children's Colorado locations follow to help us provide the best care possible.

 Here, we understand parents, legal guardians and a patient's spouse play a vital role in the medical care process.
 That's why we welcome their visits.
 For all other guests, our visitation procedures include some limitations to prevent the spread of infection and allow adequate time for patients to heal.